Welcome to the International Development Studies Subject Guide

 For articles, see the sources listed under the "Articles" tab (above).

-For books, use TOPCAT, the Library catalogue.
+For books use the Library catalogue.
 We have print and online books listed in the catalogue.